the-pudding/how-to-implement-scrollytelling/README.md

-# How to implement scrollytelling
+# How to implement scrollytelling with six different libraries

-Check out the full article [here](https://polygraph-github.io/how-to-implement-scrollytelling)
+Check out the full article [here](https://polygraph-cool.github.io/how-to-implement-scrollytelling).

 All the code is available in the [demo](demo) folder.